yuchaojiang/TRIPOD/README.md

 * Infers trio regulatory relationships using robust nonparametric models
 * Builds RNA prediction models from ATAC-seq data
-* Identifies cell-types in which a trio regulatory relationship is active by estimating the influence of a data point in linear regression
+* Identifies influential cell types in which a trio regulatory relationship is active

 ## Installation
 ```r